I.G.Y. (What a Beautiful World): Title and lyrics

-The "I.G.Y." of the title refers to the "International Geophysical Year", an event that ran from July 1957 to December 1958.
+The "I.G.Y." of the title refers to the International Geophysical Year, an event that ran from July 1957 to December 1958.
 The I.G.Y. was an international scientific project promoting collaboration among the world's scientists.
-Fagen's lyric discusses the widespread optimistic vision of the future at that time, including futuristic concepts such as solar-powered cities, a transatlantic tunnel, permanent space stations, and spandex jackets.
+Fagen's lyrics discuss the widespread optimistic vision of the future at that time, including futuristic concepts such as solar-powered cities, a transatlantic tunnel, permanent space stations, and spandex jackets.

 The song references the vision of postwar optimism in America and the Western world.
-The "76" referred to in the song is 1976, the U.S. Bicentennial year.
+The "76" referred to in the song is 1976, the United States Bicentennial year.

 Chart performance and accolades

 "I.G.Y." debuted on the Billboard Hot 100 on October 9, 1982, at number 56.
 It reached the top 40 on October 30 and eventually peaked at number 26 on November 27, 1982.
 It also reached number 8 on Billboards Adult Contemporary chart, number 17 on Billboards Mainstream Rock chart, and number 54 on Billboards R&B Singles chart.
 It was Fagen's only solo Top 40 hit on the Billboard Hot 100 chart.

+The track was also a top 40 hit in Canada, and charted outside the top 40 in Australia and Holland.

 It was nominated for the Grammy Award for Song of the Year in 1983, losing to "Always on My Mind".

 Cover versions

 "I.G.Y." has been covered by British singer and musician Howard Jones, who included a version on his 1993 greatest hits album The Best of Howard Jones.
+Issued as a single, the track was a minor chart hit in the UK and Germany (countries where Fagen's original did not chart).

 The gospel a cappella group Take 6 covered "I.G.Y." as the title track on their 2002 release Beautiful World.
 The lyric of Fagen's original song was modified to recast the song with a gospel message.

 In 2004 Marcia Hines recorded a version for her album Hinesight.